xibosignage/xibo-manual/source/en/displays_groups.md

 ![Display Groups Grid](img/v3_displays_groups_grid.png)

+The **Folder** tree will open by default:

+- Click on a Folder/sub-folder to search the contents and return results based on any filters applied to the grid.

+or

+- Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the grid.

+{tip}
+Click the Folders icon to toggle on/off from view.
+When Folders are hidden from view, the file path for the selected folder will be shown!
+{/tip}

+{tip}
+Logged in Users will only view the status of Displays that they have been given access to!
+{/tip}

 ## Add/Edit

 Click on the **Add Display Group** button to create a new Display Group or use the Row Menu to **Edit** an existing Display Group.